whblondeau/gyre/finding_flotsam.md

 Eastwind’s Old Biologist eyes were keen as a cat’s in the gloom.
 The Watch Hexmark, which all of the _Ragfin_’s sailors must study at the beginning of the watch, was on the fo’c’sle bulkhead.
 She stole silently to it, crouched, and yielded to a deeper level of identity.
 A moment later she stood, Eastwind Shen no longer.

 Tryggva Steinlaugsdottir looked out of Eastwind’s eyes: cool and appraising.
-She did not have Eastwind’s skills and knowledge, but she held in memory a rough awareness of the layout of thee _Ragfin_, and the location and duties of the sailors on watch.
+She did not have Eastwind’s skills and knowledge, but she held in memory a rough awareness of the layout of the _Ragfin_, and the location and duties of the sailors on watch.

 She brought out Eastwind’s smoking kit.
 The coal splinter inside cast infrared light that normal human eyes couldn’t see.
 For her, it was a darklight as good as a bullseye lantern.